camilleAmaury/R_data_analysis_project/README.md

 # the cluster number, note that if you let it to -1, it will automatically do 1:k clusters and choose the best one
 nantes_kmeans <- kmeansfunction(M, k=-1) # k will be choosen within the algorithm
 nantes_kmeans <- kmeansfunction(M, k=2) # k is specified, this will only create two clusters

+# kMax parameters
+# from 2 to min(number of indivduals, kMax) iteration to determines the best cluster number
+nantes_kmeans <- kmeansfunction(M, kMax=-1) # k is not specified, will do from 2:10 clusters
+nantes_kmeans <- kmeansfunction(M, kMax=100) # specified kMax, will do from 2:100 clusters

+# seed parameters
+# the seed affected to probability, enables to find the same initial clusters with the random method
+nantes_kmeans <- kmeansfunction(M, seed=-1) # not specified
+nantes_kmeans <- kmeansfunction(M, seed=100) # specified seed
 ```

 <br/>